deanhiller/webpieces/README.md

 NOTE: There is a Recorder and Playback that if you wire in, you can record things that are going wrong and use the Playback to play it back into your system.
 We use this for http parser and SSL Engine so that we can have an automated test suite against very real test cases.

 TODO:
-* httpparser - limit the payload size of an http request (if it has header after header after head, we should close the connection)
+* (working)httpparser - limit the payload size of an http request (if it has header after header after head, we should close the connection)
+* (working on right now)break out build.gradle file into multiple ones so as project grows, it scales better
+* open connection to google and see how long before timeout
+* gzip/deflate/sdch compression?
+* open keep alive connection to google, send ONE request and see how long before timeout
 * FrontendServer - timeout server connection if time between data is more than X seconds...make sure is more than http2 timeout window that is sent back in frontend server.  ie. implement Keep-Alive: timeout=15, max=100
 * verify keep alive timeout we chose with wireshark trace of google.com or some website (Great, they don't use keep alive)
 * Integration test SoTimeout and setKeepAlive on two computers